sherpa/sherpa/docs/plots/backends.rst

 for a complete listing of the calling signature for each function.
-The `~sherpa.plot.backends.BasicBackend` backend extends `~sherpa.plot.backends.BaseBackend` by raising a warning message for plotting functions (plot, image, histrogram etc.) that are not implemented.
+The `~sherpa.plot.backends.BasicBackend` backend extends `~sherpa.plot.backends.BaseBackend` by raising a warning message for plotting functions (plot, image, histogram etc.) that are not implemented.
 It is the base for any real functional backend, which will override those methods, but offer useful user feedback for any method not provided.
 This future-proofs any backend derived from this class: When sherpa adds new